12 Useful Tips For Driving in Death Valley National Park

 12. Leave No Trace

-No matter the park or public lands you’re visiting – or driving in – always use Leave No Trace principles.
-“Leave No Trace” is an outdoor ethics program that encourages people to enjoy the outdoors in a way that minimizes their impact on the environment.
+No matter the park or public lands you’re visiting, or driving in, always use Leave No Trace principles.
+“LNT” is an outdoor ethics program that encourages people to enjoy the outdoors in a way that minimizes the impact on the environment.

 This means being conscious of how you drive and where you drive.
 Use only marked roads and don’t pull off just anywhere.
 People seem to think that since the desert appears to be barren, it doesn’t matter what they do to it.

 This is absolutely wrong.
 The desert is an important part of our ecosystem and although it may look harsh, it’s actually very delicate.
 Damage can take years to rehabilitate.
+Leave No Trace program’s principles are encourages leaving nature as we find to preserve it for future generations.
+I know we all want that.

 How to Get to Death Valley National Park

 With three main entrances, Death Valley National Park is is easily accessible California in the west or Nevada on the eastern side of the park.
+Most people coming north on Highway 395, on the western side of the park, turn at Olancha and enter the park near Panamint Springs.

 Coming from Las Vegas, there are a couple of routes to the eastern entrances.
 One way is to drive Nevada Highway 160 to Pahrump towards Death Valley Junction and then Highway 190 into the park.

 Or drive Highway 95 northwest from Las Vegas to Beatty, Nevada, aka the Gateway to Death Valley.
-Beatty is also a great place to overnight if you don’t want to camp or stay in the park.
+Beatty is also a great place to overnight if you don’t want to stay in the park.

 Driving in Death Valley FAQ